NicoleJaneway/ea-software-engineers/README.md

 ## Contribute

+Contributions are welcome!

-Contributions welcome!
-Read the [contribution guidelines](CONTRIBUTING.md) first.
+Find out how to contribute and read the [contribution guidelines](CONTRIBUTING.md) here.

 ## Credits